 Stay on top of all your policy and stakeholder needs with FiscalNote

-The International Code Council (ICC) is a nonprofit association whose mission is providing the highest quality building codes, standards, products and services to construct safe, sustainable, affordable and resilient buildings worldwide.
+The International Code Council (ICC) is a nonprofit association whose mission is to provide the highest quality building codes, standards, products, and services to construct safe, sustainable, affordable, and resilient buildings worldwide.
 The ICC was established in 1994 and combined the resources of America’s three leading model code nonprofits into one major organization for construction and fire safety codes.
-The result is a single, nationwide set of codes that can be adopted, updated and used by all jurisdictions.
+The result is a single, nationwide set of codes that can be adopted, updated, and used by all jurisdictions.

-The Code Council’s success has led its codes to be used in all 50 states, U.S. territories and in several foreign nations.
+The Code Council’s success has led its codes to be used in all 50 states, U.S. territories, and several foreign nations.

 “So, you can see that it’s critical to stay on top of government issues from coast to coast.
 Everybody benefits when we do our work effectively, from the building designers and contractors who use them in the field to the taxpayers who financially benefit from having effective codes that protect building integrity and safety.”